bigbluebutton/greenlight/SAMLconfiguration.md

-# SAML
+﻿# SAML

-Greenlight is a Service Provider, that connects to IdP to get authentification.
+Greenlight is a Service Provider, that connects to IdP to get authentication.

-Unfortunatly, Greenlight does not support SAML out of the box.
+Unfortunately, Greenlight does not support SAML out of the box.
 But there is a [PR Request](https://github.com/bigbluebutton/greenlight/pull/1334) that gives needed functionality.

 After all code changes merged - you should configure the SAML.

-## Usefull links:
+## Useful links:
 To get metadata of Greenlight use [\<Greenlight homepage Link\>/auth/saml/metadata]()

 By default: